jasmineyliang/ml-svm-proj/README.md

 (a) Complete the svm with svm_with_diff_c() function.
 In this function, you are asked to try different values of cost parameter c.

 (b) Complete the svm with svm_with_diff_kernel() function.
 In this function, you are asked to try different kernels (linear, polynomial and radial basis function kernels).

-(c) (10 points) Summarize observations from (a) and (b) into a short report, report the accuracy result and total support vector number of each model.
+(c)  Summarize observations from (a) and (b) into a short report, report the accuracy result and total support vector number of each model.
 A briefly analysis based on the results is also needed.
 For example, how the number of support vectors changes as parameter value changes and why.